jreisinger/docs/data/notes/design/basics.md

-# Software design

-Design is a combination of art and science.
+Software design is a combination of art and science.
 The essence of design is describing a system in terms of magical black boxes (functions or objects) and their interfaces.
 As usual, the key to success is practice.

-## Top-Down Design
+# Top-Down Design

 * invaluable tool for developing complex algorithms
 * start with the general problem and try to express a solution (create an algorithm) in terms of smaller problems